patmakesapps/Lumalok/README.md

 1. Open the app and unlock your vault
 2. Click **Settings** in the sidebar
 3. Choose a folder — point it at your **Dropbox**, **iCloud Drive**, or **Google Drive** folder
-4. Every time you save an entry, a timestamped `.vault` backup is written there automatically
+4. Every time you save an entry, a timestamped `.lumalok` backup is written there automatically

 The backup file is fully encrypted.
 Even if someone gets the file, they can't read it without your master password.